 Questions?
 Call the Writing Center at (828) 398-7218 or email the director.

 The Writing Center offers in-class workshops to provide students with the opportunity to explore different facets of the writing process and develop effective strategies to bolster their development as writers.
 Existing workshop topics include:

 - "Brainstorming Strategies"

 - "Thesis Development and Revision"

 - "Resume Writing"

-Instructors may contact the coordinator to schedule a workshop.
+Instructors may contact the director to schedule a workshop.
 Workshops may be adjusted to best suit an instructor's pedagogical objectives, a course's subject matter, etc. Please schedule workshops at least two weeks in advance.

 Faculty wishing for additional guidance and/or support in teaching composition may contact the Writing Center Director to discuss whether embedded tutoring is appropriate for their needs.
 Embedded tutors will attend the faculty member’s class on a previously agreed-upon schedule to provide writing support and more individualized instruction to students.
 Embedded tutors will also be available to support students through the Writing Center’s other services.